The Complete White Collar & Federal Defense Guide, Every Stage, Every Defense, Every Question

 Why Loss Calculations Matter

-The difference between a $240,000 loss and a $260,000 loss is 2 additional sentencing levels — which can mean months or years of additional prison time.
+The difference between a $240,000 loss and a $260,000 loss is 2 additional sentencing levels (U.S. Sentencing Commission).
+Which can mean months or years of additional prison time.
 Your attorney should be aggressively challenging the government's loss calculation.

 Common challenges to loss calculations: